Battle of Gang Toi: Military situation

 Although the initial American commitment to the war in Vietnam had been limited to advice and materiel support, by 1964 there were 21,000 US advisors in South Vietnam.
 However, with the Army of the Republic of Vietnam (ARVN) weakened by successive defeats at the hands of the communists, the South Vietnamese government faltering, and Saigon threatened with a major offensive, the situation led to a significant escalation of the war in 1965, with a large-scale commitment of US ground troops under the command of General William Westmoreland.
 At first the Americans had adopted a cautious strategy, applied to the strictly limited role of base defence by US Marine units.
 This was abandoned in April 1965, and replaced by a new "enclave strategy" of defending key coastal population centres and installations.
 This strategy required the introduction of nine additional US battalions, or 14,000 troops, to bring the total in Vietnam to 13.
-Allied nations of the Free World Military Forces were expected to contribute another four battalions.
+Allied nations of the Free World Military Assistance Forces were expected to contribute another four battalions.

 Westmoreland planned to develop a series of defensive positions around Saigon before expanding operations to pacify the South Vietnamese countryside and as a result a number of sites close to Viet Cong dominated areas were subsequently chosen to be developed into semi-permanent divisional-level bases.
-Such areas included Di An which was intended to become the headquarters of the US 1st Infantry Division, while the US 25th Infantry Division would be based in the vicinity of Cu Chi.
+Such areas included Dĩ An which was intended to become the headquarters of the US 1st Infantry Division, while the US 25th Infantry Division would be based in the vicinity of Củ Chi.
 However, large-scale military operations to clear the intended base areas had to wait until the dry season.
 Yet the allied enclave strategy proved only transitory and further setbacks led to additional troop increases to halt the losing trend.
 With the situation reaching a crisis point during the Viet Cong wet season offensive in June 1965, Westmoreland requested further reinforcement and US and allied forces increased to 44 battalions which would be used to directly bolster the ARVN.